sidharthdas/JavaCoreTopic/README.md

 # JavaCoreTopic

--> To check the memory consumption of application,
+-> To check the memory consumption of the application,
 ``` java -> jdk17 -> bin -> jconsole.exe```
 Or you can download ``` JDK Machine control Application ```